Click here to download this document in pdf: 2025-26FinancialBudget.pdf

 The maximum FRT concession for electric PCs, granted under the “One-for-One Replacement” Scheme, will be adjusted to $172,000, whereas the concession ceiling for e-PCs will be lowered to $58,500.
 For electric commercial vehicles, electric motorcycles and electric motor tricycles the FRT will continue to be waived in full.

-7. Duty on tobacco and alcoholic beverages (proposed changes)
+7. Duty on tobacco and alcoholic beverages (no changes)

 Present